-We went to Azari tea house near the train station.
+We manage to survive long enough to find the Azari tea house near the train station.
 Of course we were the only foreigners and got a lot of attention.
-Had delicious kebab while we enjoyed a performer on stage who was very skilled with a hand drum.
-The happy waiter dropped tons of tea on our table until we had to ran away.
+The place itself was an organized chaos where a performer punished his hand drum while a happy waiter dropped tons of tea on our table.

 Comments